carlosdorelli/tcadmin-installer/README.md

 [![Discord](https://img.shields.io/discord/682342331206074373?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://pterodactyl-installer.se/discord)

-Unofficial scripts for installing TCAdmin V2 Panel & MYSql.
-Works with Ubuntu 18.04.
+Unofficial scripts for installing TCAdmin V2 Panel & Database (MySql + Mariadb).

 ## Features

-- Automatic installation of the TCAdmin V2 Panel (dependencies and database).
+- Automatic installation of the TCAdmin V2 Panel (dependencies, database andnginx).
+- Optional installation of SSL and change port 8880 (default) to 80 so you have now: panel.host.com and not panel.host.com:8880

 ## Help and support

-For help and support regarding the script itself and **not the official Pterodactyl project**, you can join the [Discord Chat](https://pterodactyl-installer.se/discord).
+For help and support about the script you can join my [Discord Server](https://eldremor.com/discord).

 ## Supported installations

-List of supported installation setups for panel and Wings (installations supported by this installation script).
+List of supported operational systems supported by this installation script).

 ### Supported panel operating systems and webservers